 Drilling into the neck block - missed it by *that* much

-Refusing to be beaten, I moved back to the original side, altered the angle one more time and SUCCESS!
+Refusing to be beaten, I moved back to the original side, starting the angled hole closer to the center of the fingerboard, and SUCCESS!
 I repeated a second successful hole on the opposite side.